-We know that sports are beneficial to our students' physical and mental well-being, Therefore, to ensure we are creating the safest environment possible, KIPP Texas Public Schools will offer free, non-invasive COVID-19 testing to our athletes participating in athletics.
+We know that sports are beneficial to our students' physical and mental well-being.
+Therefore, to ensure we are creating the safest environment possible, KIPP Texas Public Schools will offer free, non-invasive COVID-19 testing to our athletes participating in athletics when the county COVID threat level reaches Medium or High as measured by the CDC Community Levels tool.
 The KIPP Texas consent form must be signed in order for your child to get tested (click on the hyperlink to access the form in English or in Spanish).